LeanerCloud/AutoSpotting/FAQ.md

 Fine-grained control on a per group level can be achieved by removing or setting the `spot-enabled` tag to any other value.
 AutoSpotting only touches groups where this tag is set to `true`.

+Note: this is the default tag configuration, but it is configurable so you may be using different values.

 ## Shall I contribute to Autospotting code?